merely-useful/r-rse/course-design.md

     - Governance
     - Issue assignment
     - Relying on and using code of conduct to build culture and standards
+    - Setting up SSH, two-factor authentication, PATs?
+- Appendices (ideas)
+    - Template of Code of Conduct for participating in course
+    - Instructions to potential instructors
+    - Solutions
+    - Glossary
+    - References
 ## Final projects for formal assessment

 Two project deliverables for learners: